Metric stability for random walks (with applications in renormalization theory): Stability of the multifractal spectrum

 Before to give the proof of Proposition \ref{ms} we need to introduce some tools which are useful to estimate the Hausdorff dimension.

-Let $\mathcal{J}$ as above.
-If there exists $\beta$ such that we will call $\beta$ the {\bf virtual Hausdorff dimension } of $f_{\mathcal{I}}$, denoted $VHD(\mathcal{I})$.
+Let $\mathcal{I}$ be a finite collection of disjoint cylinders.
+Then there exists $\beta$ such that we will call $\beta$ the {\bf virtual Hausdorff dimension } of $f_{\mathcal{I}}$, denoted $VHD(\mathcal{I})$.
 The virtual Hausdorff dimension is a nice way to estimate $HD(\mathcal{I})$: indeed if $f_{\mathcal{I}}$ is linear on each interval of the Markov partition then these values coincide.
-When the distortion is positive, these values remain related, as expressed in the following result (which is included, for instance, in the proof of Theorem 3, Section 4.2 of \cite{pt}):
+When the distortion is positive, these values remain related, as expressed in the following result (which is included, for instance, in the proof of Theorem 3, Section 4.2 of \cite{pt}).

 \begin{prop} Let $\mathcal{I}$ be a finite family of disjoint cylinders.
 Then

 where \end{prop}